muratk5n/thirdwave/en/README.md

 No wonder Blackrock is world's largest asset manager; LF has a good nose for promising opportunities.
-Unlike some 'genius' investors who merely rode the wave of FOMO and low rates, this guy pinpointed a fundamental, game changing tech early.
+Unlike some 'genius' investors who merely rode the wave of FOMO, faux-unicorns made possible thanks to low rates, this guy pinpointed a fundamental, game changing tech early.
 That is skill.

 ---